redox-os/ralloc/README.md

 ### Code verification

-Allocators are extremely security critical.If the same addressis allocated to two different callers, you risk all sorts of vulnerabilities.
+Allocators are extremely security critical.
+If the same address is allocated to two different callers, you risk all sorts of vulnerabilities.
 For this reason, it is important that the code is reviewed and verified.